iamtrazy/xray-tun2socks/README.md

 2) edit the config.json file and paste your xray-client configuration ( do-not use dns name , instead use VPS ip address )
 3) set 10808 as socks5 inbound port in xray config
 4) run the tunnel.sh file ( sudo ./tunnel.sh )
+5) you can stop the script anytime by pressing ctrl+c

 # screenshots